Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

   (speculative execution sees the previous ledger's entropy in the open ledger, the current ledger's at close).
 Open-ledger `dice()`/`random()` are previews, not the authority.
+- **Bounded accept-vs-fallback timing asymmetry** remains possible at the edge of observation deadlines: one node may see a quorum-aligned entropy sidecar before its deadline while another times out to `consensus_fallback`.
+That is a validation-backstopped liveness/resync residual of doing sidecar agreement outside the base transaction-set hash, not permission for additional local shortcut gates.
+Removing it entirely would require making the fallback/accept decision itself an agreed consensus object.

 ## Open design question (tracked, not yet decided)